varvet/godmin/README.md

 2. Engine installation.

 ### Standalone installation
-For admin-only applications, or for architectures where the admin lives in its own app.
+For admin-only applications, or for architectures where the admin lives in its own app, i.e. you want to access the admin section at `localhost:3000`.

 Add the gem to the application's `Gemfile`:
 ```ruby